 If you are a new owner of a chinchilla, you might be surprised by how it survives on low nutrient hay.

-Especially considering how all other pets require various foods to complete their minerals and vitamin requirements.
+That’s surprising considering how other pets need various foods to meet their mineral and vitamin requirements.

 Guinea pigs’ primary source of food is also hay.